eduardoscsouza/FaceMatch/README.md

 *Image 7 - Graphical Representation of the Triplet Loss.
 [Original Source of the Image](https://arxiv.org/pdf/1503.03832.pdf)*

-The distance function in this scenario is the euclidian distance.
+The distance function in this scenario is the euclidian distance, but other functions are also possible.
 We used as distance functions for our models the euclidian distance squared, and the cossine distance.
 Here are the training graphs:

 <img src="./sample_imgs/triplet-eucl.svg" height="350"></img>

-*Image 8 - Euclidian Distance Triplet over training.
+*Image 8 - Euclidian Distance Squared Triplet over training.
 Blue line is validation data, and orange is training*

 |Set  |Pos Dist Mean     |Neg Dist Mean     |Triplet Loss Mean |
 |-----|------------------|------------------|------------------|
 |Train|0.5728581547737122|1.745187759399414 |0.22523514926433563|
 |Val  |0.6698782444000244|1.7403087615966797|0.2757253348827362|

-*Table 6 - Distances Using The Euclidian Distance*
+*Table 6 - Distances Using The Euclidian Distance Squared*

 <img src="./sample_imgs/triplet-cos.svg" height="350"></img>